-Having been fortunate enough to travel extensively growing up, I have always been eager to seek out new destinations and experiences, and have visited six continents so far.
-Extraordinary animal sightings on safari holidays in South Africa, Tanzania and Namibia cemented my passion for wildlife and the environment, while the local hospitality I experienced during voluntary work building a primary school in rural Tanzania embedded sub-Saharan Africa as a home away from home.
+Having been fortunate enough to travel extensively growing up, I have always been eager to seek out new destinations and experiences, visiting six continents so far.
+Extraordinary animal sightings on holidays in North America, Tanzania and Namibia cemented my passion for wildlife and the environment, while the local hospitality I experienced during voluntary work building a primary school in rural Tanzania embedded sub-Saharan Africa as a home away from home.

 I'll never forget when…